jackmg2/RedditApps/QuickComment/README.md

 * Write your template with title and content
 * Write username
 * Check "Sticky comment" if needed
+* **Note**: You can create multiple different comment templates for the same user - one will be randomly selected when triggered

 ### Manual posting
 * Click mod tools under any post